charleso/git-training/commit.md

 - A hash, which is indicated as `406bb3b` in this example.
   When you run this on your machine it _will_ be something different.

-This guide is only interested in the commit, we'll have plenty of time to talk [about branches](branch.md).
+This section is only interested in commits, we'll have plenty of time to talk [about branches](branch.md).